Treatment

 What are the risks of surgery?

-• A mild or severe infection inside the eye
+A mild or severe infection can occur inside the eye and would require prompt treatment.

-• In some cases, a gas bubble is inserted into the back of the eye to support the retina.
-In even fewer cases, this bubble may cause pressure in the eye which can cause damage if not treated.
+In some cases, a gas bubble is placed inside the eye to support the retina.
+In rare instances, this can cause increased pressure inside the eye, which may lead to damage if not treated promptly.

 what does the surgery involve